komyak9/Conditional-eQTL-meta-analysis/README.md

 ![Example Image](./Yannis/coloc.abf.PNG "Results")

-To follow up we do another colocalisation between our results from the first colocalisation and the original Siglec14 data, to compare the LBFs from Siglec14 with the LABFs of our data:
+To follow up we do another colocalisation between our results from the first colocalisation and the original Siglec14 data, to compare the LBFs from SuSiE with the LABFs of our data:

 ```R
 #Make protein lbf matrix